 Apply the ban accordingly.

 Next, check for habitual offenses.
-This means that a user gets banned for different offenses, of the same level.
+This means that a user gets banned for different offenses of the same level.
 This prevents a person from being banned once for each offense, and still being able to play the same day.

 Take the ban list obtained in Step #1.

 If we are dealing with a minor ban, check to see if this ban will be their 6th minor ban.
 If so, ban under the MINOR habitual offense (see table, bottom).

 If we are dealing with a major ban, check to see if this will be their 4th major ban.
 If so, ban under the MAJOR habitual offense (see table, bottom).